 Lines drawn in 2D Primary are more than just images - in ‘computer-speak’ they are called vectors.
 These show you what you have drawn but also contain coordinates to ‘steer’ a CNC machine.
 A simple Stika machine makes a great starting point for proper CNC work.
 A Stika uses a tiny blade to cut a vast range of ‘applied media’ to make, for example, stickers, badges, or iron-on logos.
 The process is simple, safe and output is direct from the 2D Primary drawing.

 CNC milling and engraving machines work in the same way as knife-cutters but use a rotating ‘bit’ (rather like a drill) to cut and remove solid material.
-Until now, CNC milling machines have been too expensive for most Primary schools but the new iModela has changed all that.
-Using the same 2D Primary software, iModela will happily cut out shapes in light modelling materials to make, for example, accurate parts for projects, stamps, badges and moulds. iModela is safe and simple to use.
+For an introduction to CNC machining, the Roland SRM-20E is the ideal choice for most Primary schools.
+Using the same 2D Primary software, the SRM-20E will happily cut out shapes in light modelling materials to make, for example, accurate parts for projects, stamps, badges and moulds.
+The SRM-20E is safe and simple to use.

 At its simplest, the Roland CAMM 1 GS-24E is a super-fast, super large Stika.
 It is therefore useful for enterprise projects, but there’s more to it than that!
 The GS-24E has an optical registration feature that allows the cut path to be aligned with printed graphics.
 It also has sufficient power to cut thin card.
 This means that stickers and card packaging nets can be printed using a regular printer and then cut-out to professional standards using the GS-24E.